 There can be up to four different kinds of software that employees have to learn to use, remembering the numbers, codes, functions and which kind of information to look for in which of the software systems.
 It is self-evident that, with this amount of information, the risk of making mistakes increases dramatically, and let's not forget we are discussing finances here.

-Another crucial factor: most often, these different software systems are provided by different vendors, so the design and information architectures are totally different.
+Another crucial factor: most often, these different core banking software systems are provided by different vendors, so the design and information architectures are totally different.
 The employees should make a great effort to learn how to solve this puzzle, instead of investing the time in figuring out how to make customers happy.
 By the way, all the needed functions are often not included in those multiple programmes, so the employees have to use MS Excel.

 The right solution from the design thinking mindset would be to perceive everything as a whole, instead of fragmented, unconnected parts.
 In this case, it should be one system that is consistent and connected, that applies the same principles and rules for action, so that the employee doesn't have to adapt to the different features of every system.